North Carolina School of Science and Mathematics: Durham Campus

+Before its life as NCCSM, the Durham campus was initially Watts Hospital, which operated from 1895 until 1976.
+After sitting abandoned for four years, the campus reopened as NCSSM, welcoming its first class of students in September 1980.

 Since its inception in 1980, NCSSM has been fully funded by the state, allowing students to attend without paying any tuition, room, board, or other student fees.
 This funding is supplemented by the NCSSM Foundation's private funding, which supports NCSSM's academic, residential, and outreach programs as well as providing funds for some capital improvements.
 The Foundation has raised over $25 million in private support from corporations, foundations, alumni, parents and friends of NCSSM.
 A tuition fee was considered for the 2002–03 school year in the midst of a state budgetary crisis, but it was never implemented.
-In 2003, the NC Legislature approved a bill granting tuition costs for any university in the University of North Carolina System to all graduates of NCSSM, starting with the class of 2004, as an incentive to encourage NCSSM's talented students to stay in North Carolina.
+In 2003, the North Carolina General Assembly (NCGA) approved a bill granting tuition costs for any university in the University of North Carolina system to all graduates of NCSSM, starting with the class of 2004, as an incentive to encourage NCSSM's talented students to stay in North Carolina.
 That bill was amended in 2005 to allow students to use additional tuition monies awarded to cover "costs of attendance."
 However, the tuition waiver was phased out in the Appropriations Act of 2009 in the North Carolina Senate in order to balance the budget.
 The bill states that "No new recipients shall be funded after June 30, 2009."

 The tuition grant was renewed retroactive for 2021 graduates in November 2021 in the Current Appropriations Act of 2021.
+NCSSM was integrated into the University of North Carolina system in 2007 as the system's 17th institution.

 NCSSM served as a model for 18 similar schools, many of which are now members of the National Consortium of Secondary STEM Schools (NCSSS).

-NCSSM has opened a second campus in Morganton, North Carolina opening for the 2022–23 school year.
-This campus houses approximately 300 students.
+Morganton Campus

+Goodwin Hall in 2012, which was previously used by the North Carolina School for the Deaf.

+In 2006, the NCGA began planning to expand the Durham Campus to allow for greater enrollment and new curriculum opportunities.
+In 2013, the plan was expanded to look at other locations, and a study concluded that Morganton would be the new campus.
+The new campus was created from property at the North Carolina School for the Deaf (NCSD) in Morganton, North Carolina, where the student population had been declining and no longer needed the excess land and 4 buildings, which were transferred to NCSSM in September 2017.
+Renovation of the buildings and construction of two new buildings began on June 21, 2019.
+The Morganton campus opened for the 2022–23 school year, welcoming the first class of residential students on August 10, 2022, and houses approximately 300 students.
+It graduated its first class in May 2024.